Infers/Infers/README.md

   that contains [`Rules`](#Rules), those rules are added to the set of rules until the consequent has been built.
 This allows new rules, such as rules for viewing a type as a sum of products, to be generated dynamically.

-Infers can be useful, for example, in situations where one might wish to use something like [type classes](https://en.wikipedia.org/wiki/Type_class) or when one might want to do polytypic or datatype generic programming.
-Other kinds of applications are also quite possible.
-For example, it is possible to solve logic puzzles using Infers.

 Here is a toy example of a set of rules that can generate functions to arbitrarily reorder or flip the arguments of a given curried function: